-From our humble beginnings in Dakota County supporting eight children with disabilities to the 2,500 people that we serve today, Lifeworks has made a steadfast commitment to quality care and innovative programs for individuals with disabilities in our community for more than 50 years.
+From our humble beginnings in Dakota County supporting eight children with disabilities to the more than 3,000 people with disabilities we partner with today, Lifeworks has made a steadfast commitment to quality care and innovative programs for individuals with disabilities in our community for more than 50 years.

 As the years have gone by, Lifeworks has evolved from a small grassroots organization to the highly impactful nonprofit it is today.

 During the 1960s, school districts did not accept children with developmental disabilities into their classrooms, leaving parents to either send their children to Minnesota state hospitals, or keep them at home without much-needed resources.
 In response to these limited options, a grassroots movement led by seven families in Dakota County resulted in the creation of a day program for children with developmental disabilities that would later be known as Lifeworks.

 1965 – Lifeworks is founded in Minnesota’s Dakota County.

 1966 – The organization is officially incorporated as Dakota County Day Activities Center, Inc., the first official name of Lifeworks.

 The 1970s were a decade of important change for Lifeworks, as the organization hired a new executive director three times, experienced multiple changes to the leadership on its Board of Directors, began serving adults, went through the process of changing its name, started an early intervention program, and hired a teacher of great importance to the future of Lifeworks.

 1972 – The organization begins serving adults in its new space: the Ames Estate on Blue Gentian Road